‘Rarest baseball card in the world’ sells for record price - NewsBreak

 According to the Pittsburgh Post Gazette , the 1909-1911 T206 card of Honus Wagner sold for $7.25 million as a part of Goldin Auctions.
 Ken Goldin, of Goldin Auctions, oversaw the purchase of what is now the most expensive card ever purchased and says there are less than 50 authenticated T-206 Wagner cards.

-USA Today reports that the buyer and seller chose to stay anonymous and that the card is considered to be the rarest baseball card in the world.Dollywood’s newest rollercoaster marks longest one yet
+USA Today reports that the buyer and seller chose to stay anonymous and that the card is considered to be the rarest baseball card in the world.Mike Tyson says Hulu stole his story in upcoming series

 Goldin Auctions said that the previous record for the T206 of Wagner was $6.6 million and that the card was sold in August 2021.